-We hereby propose a novel method to improve predictability of sigma events in the future by analyzing past sigma event data sets against planetary (aka astrological) datasets.
+This article proposes a method to improve predictability of sigma events in the future by analyzing past sigma event data sets against planetary (aka astrological) datasets.

-An algorithm firstly scans a datasets and identifies relevant sigma events on the past, their time stamp, geolocation and magnitude.
-Secondly the algorithm identifies the planetary positions for each sigma event and lastly it seeks the presence of planetary patterns (binary, ternary, quaternary vectors) underlying the presence of said sigma events in the datasets past.
+An algorithm firstly scans a dataset and identifies relevant sigma events, their time stamp, geolocation and magnitude.
+Secondly the algorithm identifies the planetary positions for each sigma event and lastly it seeks the presence of planetary patterns (vectors) underlying the presence of the sigma events.

 The applicability of such algorithms could be in the domain of traffic pattern prediction, hospitalization rate predictions, surgery success rate and recovery time predictions and all sorts of events for which long standing datasets are available.

-Astrology has been so far confined to the domain of magic and fantasy however it is indeed suspected that many behavioural aspects of human and biological activity are in sync with certain planetary positions such as the Sun (considered a planet in astrology tradition) and the Moon whilst other secondary planets are also suspected of playing some roles and influence overall behaviour of certain systems and activities.
+Astrology has been so far confined to the domain of magic and fantasy however it is indeed suspected that many behavioral aspects of human and biological activity are in synch with certain planetary positions such as the Sun (considered a planet in astrology tradition) and the Moon, with other secondary planets suspected of also playing some roles and influencing overall behavior of certain systems and activities.

-If astrological influences are playing a role in complex system behaviours then these influences (sigma events) should be measurable against the relative position of planets within the Solar System, and specific Planetary Background Vectors (PBV) shall be clearly identifiable within consistent datasets thus allowing the possibility to predict when, in the future, certain sigma events are bound to repeat and happen with high statistical confidence.
+If astrological influences are playing a role in complex system behaviors then these influences (sigma events) should be measurable against the relative position of planets within the Solar System, and specific Planetary Background Vectors (PBV) shall be clearly identifiable within a dataset thus allowing the possibility to predict when, in the future, certain sigma events are bound to repeat and happen with high statistical confidence.

 A substrata is hereby defined as a complex system on which a planetary background (PB) exerts a certain measurable influence by altering the system behavior or output or any other measurable parameter of said system.